guilatrova/latrovacommits-articles/posts/2021/2021-07-18-exceptions-structure/post.end-us.md

 ### Principle: Trigger, Don't Confirm

+Try to follow this principle whenever you break it (at least) twice in any function or method.
+I state it as follows:

 **Good** (Respects principle)

-Represents any time that you can trust a function will either return the result or raise an exception.
+Represents any moment where you can trust a function will either return the result or raise an exception.

 e.g.